 Committee on Publication Ethics (2011, March).
 Code of Conduct and Best-Practice Guidelines for Journal Editors.
-Retrieved from
+[The file can be downloaded locally here]

-Committee on Publication Ethics (January 2018).
+Committee on Publication Ethics (2018, January).
 Code of Conduct and Best Practice Guidelines for Journal Editors.
-Retrieved from
+[The file can be downloaded locally here]

-We also follow standards and best practice guidelines set by other relevant industry associations, such as the International Committee of Medical Journal Editors (ICJME) and the World Association of Medical Editors (WAME).
-Any external guidelines we follow are referred to in the relevant sections below.
+Standards are further followed through those set by relevant industry associations, such as the International Committee of Medical Journal Editors (ICJME), the World Association of Medical Editors (WAME).

-In addition to the principles above, we expect the Asian Journal of Education and Training editorial teams to provide specific guidelines and policies for authors regarding research integrity and ethics that are appropriate to their subject matter and discipline.
+Our practices as a publication are conducted with the intent to maintain the highest of academy standards, regarding the principles of honesty, transparency, academic excellence in the practices of research, and respect for all subject participants.
+Additionally, the Asian Journal of Education and Training editorial teams are expected to provide guidelines and policies for authors in the assistance of research integrity and ethics appropriate to their subject matter and/or discipline.

-Anyone who may be concerned that research published by the Asian Journal of Education and Training has not been carried out in line with these Research Publishing Ethics Guidelines, or the above principles, should raise their concerns with the relevant editor or email firstname.lastname@example.org.
-Concerns will be addressed by following COPE guidelines where possible and by raising the matter with our Publishing Ethics Committee if necessary.
+Anyone who may be concerned that research published by the Asian Journal of Education and Training has not been carried out in line with these Research Publishing Ethics Guidelines, or the above principles, should raise their concerns with the relevant editor or email email@example.com.
+Concerns will be addressed following appropriate COPE guidelines by escalating each matter with our Publishing Ethics Committee if necessary.

 - Editors should have no conflict of interest with respect to the articles they accept or reject.